fast, basic neurological examThis page has two fast, basic neurological exams.

 Ask them whistle.
 Watch both sides of their face to see if lip/cheek movement is equal.

-Ask them to stick out their tongue and move it from side to side.
+Ask them to stick out their tongue and then also move it from side to side.

 Muscular strength If they don't have any sign of specific injuries to their hands/shoulders/arms/legs...